macabeus/vscode-fluent/README.md

 ### Syntax

 The syntax is written on a [YML file](./syntaxes/fluent.tmLanguage.yml).
-Before to run the extension on vscode, you should compile it to JSON.
+Before to run the extension on VSCode, you should compile it to JSON.

 ```
 > npm run build-syntaxes